stanford-futuredata/tasti/README.md

 print(result)
 ```

 We also provide an online version of the code that allows you to run the Target DNN in realtime.
-For speed purposes, we implement [Mask R-CNN ResNet-50 FPN](https://pytorch.org/docs/stable/torchvision/models.html#object-detection-instance-segmentation-and-person-keypoint-detection).
-However, the actual model used in the experiments of the paper is Mask R-CNN X 152 model available in [detectron2](https://github.com/facebookresearch/detectron2).
-The smaller model should provide similar performance.
+For efficieny purposes, we implement [Mask R-CNN ResNet-50 FPN](https://pytorch.org/docs/stable/torchvision/models.html#object-detection-instance-segmentation-and-person-keypoint-detection).
+However, the actual model used in the experiments of the paper is the Mask R-CNN X 152 model available in [detectron2](https://github.com/facebookresearch/detectron2).

 # Customizing TASTI